 |Merge File with Template||Merging Files with Templates|

-|Move Component into Separate File||Moving Components into Separate Files|
+|Move Component Instances into Separate Files||Moving Component Instances into Separate Files|

 |Add New Signal Handler||Adding Signal Handlers|

-|Go to Implementation||Using Qt Quick UI Forms|
+|Go to Implementation||Using UI Files|

 |Go into Component||Moving Within Components|

-© 2020 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
+© 2021 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.